Maduros Recipe (Fried Sweet Plantains)

 I don’t recommend that you do.
 Bananas are less starchy and are more likely to fall apart while cooking in this manner.

 If you make this recipe, please let me know!
 Leave a ⭐️⭐️⭐️⭐️⭐️ rating on this recipe below and leave a comment, take a photo and tag me on Instagram with #muybuenocooking.

 Platanos Maduros con Miel (Fried Sweet Plantains)

-Combine honey, tequila, cinnamon, and butter in a small saucepan.
-Cook over medium heat, whisking constantly, 2 minutes or until thoroughly heated and smooth.
+- Combine honey, tequila, cinnamon, and warm melted butter in a bowl.
+Whisk until thoroughly smooth.

 - Spoon sauce over plantains.
 Serve immediately.

 - Select yellow or black plantains for optimum flavor and tenderness.
 We do not recommend substituting bananas for plantains.

 - Almond Tequila – If you don’t have any on hand, feel free to use regular tequila and add 1/2 teaspoon of almond extract.

 Originally published: October 2011.